top

 A few 35mm movies became very popular end of 1960s decade (โทน and มนต์รักลูกทุ่ง).
 Starting in 1972, all movies were shot in 35mm but still two movies characters groups remain, i.e. the good (ดี) and the bad (ร้าย).
 After 1973, more freedom and more democracy happen.
 The movies characters groups changed.

 Soviet and Chinese movies were then allowed for showing.
 After 14 October 1973, sex was used for first time as a story argument to promote a movie.
-Leading actresses had to perform such daring role, which was only performed previously by sexy stars (ดาวยั่ว).
+Leading actresses had to perform daring roles, which were only performed previously by sexy stars (ดาวยั่ว).

 Such movies were called "Movies selling Sex" (หนังขายเซ็กส์).
 First Thai movies with such modern leading actress acting daring way were ชู้ (1972) and สาวขบเผาะ (1972).